4dmin01/dockerdb/README.md

 ## Send data
 To send data in the dockerdb can be done by either using the gui in the webbrowser or by using the commandline

-    Send data by using the commandline: $ curl -X PUT http://127.0.0.1:80/ -d DATA="DATA GOES HERE"
+    Send data by using the commandline: $ curl -X POST http://127.0.0.1:80/ -d DATA="DATA GOES HERE"

 Send data by using browser: navigate to http://127.0.0.1:80/ type your data and click on submit.